School Fees and Scholarships

 - Academic scholarships are awarded to a select few of the top achievers in Mathematics and English.
 These awards are based on the Grade 6 December report and the results of the Maritzburg College Scholarship Exam (written by invitation only).

-- Cultural scholarships are usually awarded retrospectively, based on the learner’s commitment and cultural talent evident during his 2nd Form year.
+- Cultural scholarships are usually awarded retrospectively, based on the learner’s commitment and cultural talent evident during his Grade 8 (Form 2) year.

 Debit Order Mandate